 It’s difficult to determine how harmful sedentary behaviour is in these relatively early stages.
 General guidance from health professionals includes:

-- Take regular, active breaks during work and school time such as getting up regularly to speak to colleagues or to make a drink
+- Taking regular, active breaks during work and school time such as getting up regularly to speak to colleagues or to make a drink

-- Take active breaks during leisure time as well – e.g. when watching TV or using a computer
+- Taking active breaks during leisure time as well – e.g. when watching TV or using a computer

-- Set rules or limit screen time and remove TVs, computers or video games from bedrooms
+- Setting rules or limiting screen time and removing TVs, computers or video games from bedrooms

 - Parents or carers need to reduce their own sedentary behaviour to be good role models

 - Start by simply standing rather than sitting whenever you have the chance, such as while talking on the phone or eating lunch